Please click on image for description and a selection of other photographs for each garden

 The rear extension forming the main living space in this RDA Architects designed house is built as a cantilevered structure, sitting nearly a meter above the lawn level; this was a planning requirement to protect the roots of the magnificent Hornbeam that dominates the garden.
-Our design required a solution that allowed simple access into the garden, mirroring the multiple openings, whilst also carefully avoiding any significant disruption to the Hornbeam.
+Our garden design required a solution that allowed simple access into the garden, mirroring the multiple openings, whilst also carefully avoiding any significant disruption to the Hornbeam.
 Transitioning from the internal floor level to the lawn required a series of steps, and, rather than attempt to divert away from this need, we playfully exaggerated it by using three types of species to create the illusion of hedge based steps.
-The garden also backs directly onto Lord’s Cricket Ground, and, with the imposing stands virtually on top of the garden, a row of beautiful evergreen Magnolia grandiflora, together with striking planters and sculpture, were used to screen the cricket stand and keep the focal points within the garden space.
-The sculpture came from South Africa, and was positioned so visible all the way from the front door.

-Working alongside Reading + West Architects, and Bridget Reading id, who have completely re-designed the space in this beautiful Grade II listed house, the garden incorporates contemporary elements that sit comfortably with the traditional elements of the building.
-With the barn element of the house stretching over 35m in length, the key to the design was to create a series of compartmentalized spaces, without compromising the feeling of openness and the views beyond.
-We used perennial planting, combined with low evergreen hedging, to define separated spaces; these spaces include a pool terrace, a firepit set within a sunken seating space, a breakfast terrace and a tennis court.
-We also created additional space for parking and introduced new tree and other planting to the front of the house.
+Working alongside Reading + West Architects, and Bridget Reading id, the garden incorporates contemporary elements that sit comfortably with the traditional elements of the building.
+The key to the design was creating a series of compartmentalized spaces, without compromising the feeling of openness and the views beyond.
+Perennial planting, combined with low evergreen hedging, defines separated spaces; these spaces include a pool terrace, a firepit set within a sunken seating space, a breakfast terrace and a tennis court.

-The project coincided with the build of a modern annex to a Grade II listed house in a beautiful setting to the side of Bosham harbour.
-The design had to blend the old with the new, incorporating a swimming pool, terraces, a generously sized lawn and planting suited to a coastal position.
-The pool position was the starting point, where 3D models plotted shadow movement to determine where best to place the pool to optimize the amount of sun that it received.
-The house is located at the back of the site, and, with the whole space therefore in effect one large front garden, we planted an evergreen hedge to create a semi-private room for the pool.
-This hedge, in conjunction with a wide York stone path, formalizes the entrance to the garden.
+The project coincided with the build of a modern annex to a Grade II listed house to the side of Bosham harbour, blending the old with the new.
+The pool position was the starting point, where 3D models plotted shadow movement to determine where best to place the pool to optimize the amount of sun that it received, and an evergreen hedge planted to create a semi-private room for the pool.
 The stone surfaces were carefully selected to complement the build materials for the different parts of the house.

-Like many London homes that have been extended out into the garden, a key element for the design involved incorporating a large excavated basement area and determining how to transition from this space up onto the natural garden level.
-The extension, designed by RDA Architects, at 11m across, pretty much mirrored the width of the garden, and, to avoid the lower terrace space feeling hemmed in or too remote from the rest of the garden, a tiered step unit was created for the transition.
+Like many renovated London homes a key element for the design involved incorporating a large excavated basement area and determining how to transition from this space up onto the natural garden level.
+The extension, designed by RDA Architects, mirrored the width of the garden, and, to avoid the lower terrace space feeling hemmed in or too remote from the rest of the garden, a tiered step unit was created for the transition.
 The unit comprised layers of single and double height steps, together with a built-in BBQ and herb bed, and glass balustrades beside the steps.
-The layering effect for the unit was reinforced by using stacked pieces of York stone to create a series of horizontal lines that line up across each element, divided by glass balustrades to guide you up to the lawn level.
 A series of clipped hedges of varying heights defines spaces in the garden that include a late sun terrace, a large vegetable growing area, and a separated children’s play surface.

-The extension added to this house, like those for many London homes, was designed to let more light into the living spaces.
-This made the entire garden space visible, and, with Clients who had furnished their home with a stunning collection of mid century furniture, our design used a modernist footprint to echo the strong rectilinear lines of the furniture.
-This also had the effect, using lines of tightly clipped evergreen hedging, of both preventing the eye from taking in the whole garden in one view, whilst also creating pockets of interest.
-A row of pleached trees were carefully placed to screen the roof of a large home office at the back of the garden, which largely makes the structure disappear, and also created a deck terrace for dining in the garden.
+The extension added to this house made the entire garden space visible, and, with Clients who had furnished their home with a stunning collection of mid century furniture, our design used a modernist footprint to echo the strong rectilinear lines of the furniture.
+Lines of tightly clipped evergreen hedging prevent the eye from taking in the whole garden in one view, whilst also creating pockets of interest.
+A row of pleached trees were carefully placed to screen the roof of a large home office at the back of the garden, and also framed a deck terrace for dining in the garden.